The Maze Runner (film): Plot

 Later that night, the maze entrance remains open, and additional gates open up, allowing Grievers to invade the Glade.
 Alby, Zart and many other Gladers are killed, leading Gally to blame Thomas for the chaos.
 Thomas, who has been experiencing fragmented memory flashes since his arrival, stabs himself with a severed Griever's stinger to recover his memories before receiving the last dose of the anti-venom.
 While unconscious, Thomas remembers that he and Teresa once worked for the World Catastrophe Killzone Department (WCKD), the organization behind the maze, and that all the Gladers are being used as test subjects for an experiment.
 He awakens and reveals his past.

-Having taken command overnight, Gally plans to sacrifice Thomas and Teresa to the Grievers, believing it will restore peace.
+Having taken command overnight, Gally plans to use Thomas and Teresa as bait for the Grievers, believing it will restore peace.
 However, several Gladers free them and enter the maze together, while Gally and a few Gladers stay behind.
 Jeff and several other Gladers are killed by Grievers as the rest escape through the maze exit.

 The Gladers eventually reach a laboratory strewn with corpses.
-In a video recording, a WCKD scientist, Ava Paige, explains that massive solar flares followed by a pandemic caused by the Flare virus has devastated the planet, and the Gladers were part of an experiment to find a cure for the virus.
-The recording ends with Paige shooting herself as armed personnel storm the lab.
-Gally, having been stung by a Griever while following the group, declares that they will never be free and fires a gun at Thomas.
-Minho spears Gally, but not before he fatally shoots Chuck.
-As Thomas breaks down crying over Chuck, masked soldiers arrive and escort them to a helicopter, which flies over a vast desert wasteland toward a ruined city.
+In a video recording, a WCKD scientist and director, Ava Paige, explains that massive solar flares followed by a pandemic caused by the Flare virus has devastated the planet, and the Gladers were part of an experiment to find a cure for the virus.
+The recording ends with Paige shooting herself as armed personnel storm the lab and kill everyone.
+Gally, having been stung by a Griever while following the group, declares that they will never be free and attempts to fire a gun at Thomas.
+Minho spears Gally, but not before Gally fatally shoots Chuck.
+As Thomas mourns Chuck's death, masked soldiers arrive and escort them to a helicopter, which flies over a vast desert wasteland toward a ruined city.

 Later, the supposedly dead scientists gather in a room with Paige, who remarks that the experiment was a success and that the survivors are now entering Phase Two.